-Pygmy Corydoras is a representative of the Callichthyidae family and the smallest of the bottom catfish that live in Aquariums.
+Pygmy Corydoras (Corydoras pygmaeus) is a representative of the Callichthyidae family and the smallest of the bottom catfish that live in Aquariums.

 This is a schooling and peaceful fish – easy to maintain and breed.
 Most often they are acquired as aquarium orderlies, but these tiny catfishes have their fans in the fishkeeping world.